Optimal Short-Circuit Resilient Formulas: A Coding Scheme with a Large Alphabet

-As for $\Skip_A$, in the first $2n/5$ it increases by $n/5$ trivially.
-Then, we can assume that every round in $J''$ increases~$\Skip_A$.
-For rounds in $NC''\cup D''$, they can increase the counter only until the length of the chain reaches~$n/5$, that is, at most $n/5-NC_A'$ times.
-A bound on the counter is given by
+since $\Skip_A$ increases by $n/5$ during the first $2n/5$~rounds, and at most by 1 in every round in~$J''$.
+Rounds in $NC_A'' \cup D''$ can increase the counter only until the length of the chain reaches~$n/5$, that is, at most $n/5-|NC_A'|$ times.
+Putting these all together gives Eq.~\eqref{eqn:skipA-small}.